Contact

 Our SME roles are voluntary but can lead to paid opportunities such as item writing and translation projects.

-Committee Meetings
+Exam Meetings

-Our SME Committee meetings are voluntary and are usually held virtually.
+Our SME Exam meetings are voluntary and are usually held virtually.
 Some meetings are held in-person, and NBCC/CCE will cover associated travel and accommodation expenses.
 Meetings are typically 1–3 days, depending on the examination and the type of meeting.
 There are also meetings that only require a few hours.

 • Work Analysis: The work analysis process uses mixed methods to gather both qualitative and quantitative data about the behaviors, knowledge, skills, abilities, and judgements of practicing counselors.
 Counselors from all over the country provide input about their experiences and the minimum requirements to be successful in the profession.
 NBCC gathers data through interviews, focus groups, and a validation survey.